emb340/RNAseq_Project/README.md

 This project (for BIOL 3615) investigates gene expression across variable populations of Candida albicans.
-The workflow for this analysis can be found in the [Master Notes] (https://github.com/emb340/RNAseq_Project/blob/main/MasterNotes.md).
+The workflow for this analysis can be found in the [Master Notes](https://github.com/emb340/RNAseq_Project/blob/main/MasterNotes.md).